 She had thrown herself into the beginning of a dark, forsaken journey alone.
 Loneliness and hunger took over her sanity as she longed for a visible companion.
 Thoughts of dying permeated her mind every single second.
 Yet it did not happen.
 Death would not visit her.

 She could not turn back although the quest already appeared to be a lost cause.
 Her vision slowly dwindled as the ravaging wind blew sand into her eyes.
 Her wounds stung as the dryness continued to worsen.
-She wished to take her own life yet an unseen drop of strength kept her moving as she hoped to reach the oasis at the end of the desert.
-The living water that would never run dry lay beyond the oasis in a promised paradise known to many as a legend.
+She wished to take her own life yet an unseen drop of grace stopped her.
+It kept her moving as she hoped to reach the oasis at the end of the desert.
+The living water that never ran dry lay beyond the oasis in a promised paradise known to many as a legend.
 She believed it to be more than mere folklore.

 Intan woke up in agony.
 It was only three in the morning.
 Her muscles groaned in soreness and her body felt bruised.
 Her left feet burned with a deep penetrating ache.
 Her dream felt real as she recalled the thousand miles in the forlorn desert.
 Would she ever discover a paradise on earth?
 She cried in hopelessness as she popped another painkiller into her mouth.